Mailing: 7016 W. Grandridge Blvd Kennewick Washington 99336.

 Guests are not allowed to hand out pamphlets, advertisement brochures, etc. to other guests while inside the building, without prior approval from the Toyota Center management.

-Smoking of any sort, including vape pens, is not permitted in the Center at any time, however, a smoking section is available outside the section *S* exit doors, 25ft away from the door.
+Smoking of any sort, including vape pens, is not permitted in the Center at any time.

 Strollers/Car Seats never allowed in the building.
 Strollers are not permitted in the seating sections of the Center either.
 Guests are encouraged to leave strollers and car seats in their vehicles prior to arrival to the Center entrance.